zeeshanmcp12/linux/notes.md

   - /etc
     - nfsmount.conf
 - What is an absolute path?
+  - Absolute paths always start out with the root directory /.
+Then we specify the sub-directories we want to descend into, /home/bob/Documents/Invoice.pdf is an example of such a path.
+In this case, first home, then bob, then Documents.
+We can see the sub-directory names are separated by a / and we finally get to the file we want to access i.e Invoice.pdf.
+An absolute path can end with the name of a file or a directory.
   - Always start out with the root directory represented by slash (/)
   - Complete path of file or directory
     - /home/zeeshan/scripts/script.sh